 Tips on Choosing the Instructional Design Program That’s Best for You

 • Know your goals.
-A master’s degree in instructional design should allow you to land a lucrative job in the field.
+Completing a master’s degree program in instructional design should allow you to land a lucrative job in the field.
 However, getting a degree requires time, money, and effort that can be spent elsewhere if all you’re looking for is an introduction to the instructional designer position.
 In this case, it would be best to go with a 5-hour course that you can drop at any time.
+Alternately, if your dream is to become a high-level specialist in instructional design, don’t waste your time on free online courses with outdated material, but invest in a good master’s degree program instead.

 • Plan your budget.
 Good education gets costly – that’s just how it is.
 Don’t be afraid to tighten your belt temporarily if the tuition you’re saving for promises a thousandfold return on your investments.

 • Get practical.
-The rule of thumb is that you should go for the program that offers the most hands-on approach to ID.
+The rule of thumb is that you should go for the program that offers the most hands-on approach to instructional design.
 The job of instructional design involves coming up with course scenarios, getting information from subject matter experts (SMEs) and putting it all together using a variety of authoring tools in a way that is both engaging and challenging for learners.
-Sure, it’s always good to be well-versed in training theory, psychology behind the process of learning, etc., but in the end, you will need actual authoring experience most, not abstract knowledge.
+Sure, it’s always good to be well-versed in training theory, psychology behind the process of distance learning, etc., but in the end, you will need actual authoring experience most, not abstract knowledge.

 • Check reviews from alumni.
-Feedback from former students can provide a lot of insight into the actual qualities of the program you’re about to enroll in.
+Feedback from former students can provide a lot of insight into the actual qualities of the instructional technology program you’re about to enroll in.
 Always be skeptical about too much praise or extreme negativity and expect the truth to be somewhere in the middle.

 What Else Do You Need to Become an Instructional Designer?